Skgland/plwm/README.md

 # About

-plwm is a highly customizable X11 dynamic tiling window manager written in [Prolog](https://en.wikipedia.org/wiki/Prolog), inspired by dwm.
+plwm is a highly customizable X11 dynamic tiling window manager written in [Prolog](https://en.wikipedia.org/wiki/Prolog).

-Main goals of the project are: good code & documentation quality; powerful yet easy customization; to cover most common needs of tiling WM users; and to stay small, easy to use and hack on.
+Main goals of the project are: high code & documentation quality; powerful yet easy customization; covering most common needs of tiling WM users; and to stay small, easy to use and hack on.

 Powered by [SWI-Prolog](https://www.swi-prolog.org/)

 # Feature highlights

-* Source based like dwm: easy to hack on (small LOC), great way to introduce yourself to the logic programming paradigm and Prolog
+* Easy to hack on, great way to introduce yourself to the logic programming paradigm and Prolog
 * Easy to configure: Prolog is declarative, so even though the config is source code, it feels like a dedicated format
-* Config is compiled in by default, but there is an option to also read it at startup for those who don't wish to recompile after each change
 * Tiling is dynamic, with various layouts included by default: monocle, vertical/horizontal stacks, grid, left/right/top/bottom/centered master-stack, nrows(N), ncols(N)
 * Floating windows are also supported (move/resize with mouse)
-* Support for any number of external bars, e.g., polybar, lemonbar, xmobar
+* Support for external bars, e.g. polybar, lemonbar
-* Nice level of EWMH compilance: external bars work, dialogs, fullscreen and other size hints are recognized, etc. - **partially still work-in-progress**
+* Nice level of EWMH compilance - **partially still work-in-progress**
+* Performance: plwm is fast and light as a feather when it comes to resource usage (10-15 MB memory)
 * Dynamic workspace operations: create, rename, reindex or delete workspaces on the fly
-* Misc features: multi-monitor support, adjustable tiling parameters, inner/outer gaps, menu integration with dmenu/rofi, rules, hooks, animations, command fifo and more
+* Other features: multi-monitor support, inner/outer gaps, menu integrations with dmenu/rofi, rules, hooks, animations, command fifo and more
-* Performance: plwm is fast and light as a feather when it comes to resource usage
 * You can say: "My window manager is a semantic consequence of a set of axioms and implications which my computer is deducing/proving from an infinitely branching proof-tree"

 # Installation